John Dorsey (American football): Administrative career

-Green Bay Packers
+Green Bay Packers (first stint)

 After his playing career ended, Dorsey chose to remain in football, taking a job as a college scout for the Packers in May 1991.
 He was later promoted to director of college scouting for the team in February 1997.

 Seattle Seahawks

 In January 1999, Dorsey followed former Packers coach Mike Holmgren to the Seattle Seahawks, assuming the role of the team's director of player personnel.
 He resigned in 2000.

-Second stint with the Packers
+Green Bay Packers (second stint)

 In 2000, Dorsey returned to the Packers, taking over again as director of college scouting.
 He remained in that position through 2011, and winning a Super Bowl ring.
-In 2012, he was named Director of Football Operations.
+In 2012, he was named director of football operations.
 He is credited with making the Packers one of the best drafting teams in the NFL, helping choose star players like Aaron Rodgers, Clay Matthews and Greg Jennings.

 Kansas City Chiefs

 On January 13, 2013, Dorsey became the general manager of the Kansas City Chiefs.
 The move reunited Dorsey with new Chiefs head coach Andy Reid.
 The pair served on the Green Bay Packers coaching staff together from 1992 to 1997.
 It had previously been announced that Reid would have the final say in football matters when he came over from Philadelphia, but the Chiefs then announced that Dorsey would have the same authority over personnel as other NFL general managers.
 However, Dorsey and Reid reported on an equal basis to chairman and CEO Clark Hunt, unlike past years in which the coach reported to the general manager.

+While with Kansas City, Dorsey made the decision to trade up to draft Patrick Mahomes with the tenth selection in the 2017 NFL draft.
+This pick was criticized, as many commentators believed that Deshaun Watson was the better pick.
+Dorsey stood by the decision, saying about Mahomes "these types of guys don't come around that often....
+I believe in his skillset, and what he's going to develop into."
+Mahomes would later help the Chiefs to three Super Bowl championships in five seasons.

 On June 22, 2017, the Chiefs organization and Dorsey agreed to part ways, after posting a 43–21 record and three trips to the postseason in his four seasons as GM for the Chiefs.
 Shortly before leaving the Chiefs, former Chiefs wide receiver Jeremy Maclin said that Dorsey informed him of his release on a voicemail, which drew criticism from Maclin himself and the media.
-After he was fired, it was reported he was fired due to his management style, communication, as well as the Chiefs salary cap issues.
-His management of the salary cap led to several long term and fan favorite Chiefs players being released or traded, including Jamaal Charles and Derrick Johnson.